cds-hooks/cds-validator/README.md

 A "card validator" to evaluate CDS payloads.

 ## Usage

-The library takes, as input, a string representing the response from a CDS service.
+The library takes, as input, a string representing the response from a CDS service and optional options to feed the [jsonschema](https://www.npmjs.com/package/jsonschema).
 It will return a promise that will either `resolve` to a JSON object (the parsed payload) or `reject` to an array of errors indicating what went wrong.

-The module exports validators for [CDS Service Responses (Cards)](http://cds-hooks.github.io/docs/#cds-service-response) and [CDS Discovery Responses](http://cds-hooks.github.io/docs/#discovery).
+The module exports validators for [CDS Service Responses (Cards)](http://cds-hooks.org/specification/1.0/#cds-service-response) and [CDS Discovery Responses](http://cds-hooks.org/specification/1.0/#response).

 ```js
 // pick your poison